Bodyweight Basics Program

 Can beginners really build muscle with bodyweight training?

 Yes.
 Progressive overload applies to bodyweight just like weights.
-As long as you consistently increase difficulty — through leverage changes, slower tempos, or added reps — muscle growth follows.
+As long as you consistently increase difficulty — through leverage changes, slower tempos, or added reps — bodyweight training can support muscle growth when difficulty increases over time.

 What if I can't do a full push-up?

 Start with wall push-ups or incline push-ups (hands on a table or step).
 Gradually lower the angle over weeks.
-Most beginners progress to floor push-ups within 3–4 weeks of consistent training.
+Many beginners can progress toward floor push-ups over several weeks of consistent training.

 Should I train to failure every set?

 No. Leave 1–2 reps in reserve (RIR).
-Training to failure every set increases injury risk and slows recovery, especially as a beginner.
+Training to failure every set can slow recovery and make good technique harder to maintain, especially for beginners.
 Progress comes from consistency, not grinding.

 Can I combine this program with running or cardio?